 Exhibitors must park all vehicles and trailers in the new designated

 The coordinator for the Summer Show is present from Thursday to Sunday to

 answer any of your questions.
 The Summer Show Coordinator may be contacted

 at the Information Booth, located at Gate 1.

 Muskoka Arts & Crafts reserves the right to use the images and

-the Summer Show for promotional purposes without notice or payment to the
+at the Summer Show for promotional purposes without notice or payment to

-of the organization.
-Muskoka Arts & Crafts collects, uses and discloses
+use of the organization.
+Muskoka Arts & Crafts collects, uses and

-personal information only for purposes that a reasonable person would
+discloses personal information only for purposes that a reasonable person

 communicate future events.
 Information such as your telephone/fax numbers,